Bitcoin's Price Was Artificially Inflated Last Year, Researchers Say - Slashdot

 It has no intrinsic value (Score:5, Insightful)

-It actually does (Score:4, Interesting)
+It actually does (Score:5, Interesting)

 If you want to see Bitcoin's price _really_ tank legalize drugs, crack down on money laundering and kill the securities scams.
 It'll go back to a few bucks a coin while the rest of the currencies will be worthless.